Free, NHS hearing aids are under threat. Together, we can fight unfair restrictions across Staffordshire

 With your help, we made a minor step forward following the listening exercise in January 2020. in January 2021, when North Staffordshire CCG announced that they would end the restrictions for people with moderate hearing loss.
 This was as a result of the response to the Difficult Decisions listening exercise.

 The summary stated:

 “Service users highlighted that accessing hearing aids is important as it improves hearing, patient social life, wellbeing, and quality of life.
 Concerns over the lack of access were also raised.
 The key themes raised tended to be in support of funding the service for all patients.”

-Join our Campaigns Network to get email updates on our fight to defend NHS hearing aids, our other campaigns, and the latest opportunities to get involved.
+Sign up to our Campaigns Network to stay updated on the fight to defend NHS hearing aids, and our other campaigning work.